Michael is an avid content writer and researcher on various topical subjects, including personal development and wellbeing.

 There are several activities that you engage in during the course of a day and so it is important to create a personal survey on the use of your time.

 This will help you gain clarity on how much each activity occupies your day or week.
-It will also help you to detect the activities that are unnecessary and serve only to waste your time.
+It will also help you to detect the activities that are unnecessary and serve only to drain you and congest your schedule.

 You will also notice gaps in the course of the day that are spent idly.
 These are short periods where little or nothing is done.
 Identify and seize these opportunities for what they are.

-It may be the period you spend commuting from home to college and back.
+It may be the period you spend commuting from the apartment to college and back.
 Or it may be while moving between lecture halls or waiting in class for the professor.
-There are other moments as well.
 How about the time spent taking a shower or organizing your room?

-You could creatively maximize the use of those moments to think of additional points to add to your essay, how to resolve a class assignment, or create an outline for your project.
+You could creatively maximize the use of these moments to think of additional points to add to your essay, how to resolve a class assignment, or create an outline for your project.

 Using your spare moments to indulge yourself in social media or in idle chat or gossip will only make the goal of managing your time more difficult.
-Account for every spare time you have as a student and be conscious of what activities are involved.
+Account for every spare time you have as a student and be conscious of what activities you are spending time in.

 5. Organize Yourself